-From the June 2019 Webinar, How to Succeed in the Promoting Interoperability Category for Solo and Small Group Practices
+From the October 2019 Webinar, How to Transform Your Practice Workflow to Succeed in MIPS: Advice for Solo and Small Group Practices

 Is it in the best interest of a solo practitioner who does not have an EHR to submit a hardship exception?

 Whether or not you should submit a hardship exception for the Promoting Interoperability performance category depends on your specific situation.
 If you do not have an Electronic Health Record, applying for a hardship exception is an option you may want to consider, although it does not guarantee a hardship exemption will be granted.
 Clinicians or groups may submit a Promoting Interoperability Hardship Exception Application, citing one of the following reasons for review and approval:

 - MIPS eligible clinician in a small practice

 - MIPS eligible clinician using decertified EHR technology

 - Lack of control over the availability of CEHRT

 If you receive an exception for the PI category, the PI category would receive a 0 weight in calculating your final score, and the 25% is reallocated to the Quality category, making the Quality category worth 70 points.
 If you qualify, you may also claim exclusions for the Promoting Interoperability measures.
 You can find a detailed overview of the requirements for the 2019 Promoting Interoperability category objectives and measures in the 2019 Promoting Interoperability Measure Specifications.